How To Turn An Owner-Run Business Into A Management-Run Business

 Basically, it’s a lot easier to get everyone to put in extra work to achieve a goal if there’s someone they already look up to who is passionate about the idea.

-This can be done by talking to the outgoing owner, but it’s also something that can be witnessed firsthand, according to Hayden.
+According to Hayden, this can be done by talking to the outgoing owner, but it can also be witnessed firsthand.

-“In groups scenarios, it becomes very obvious because humans are funny,” Hayden laughs. ”When you're announcing [the sale of the company], for example, when I introduce myself as one of the new owners.
-And you'll notice, it's a pretty nerve-wracking moment for a lot of people.
-And you notice that people kind of shuffle and they all tend to suddenly, magnetically orbit around a few people in the company.
+“In group scenarios, it becomes very obvious because humans are funny,” Hayden laughs. ”When you're announcing [the sale of the company], for example, when I introduce myself as one of the new owners.
+And you'll notice it's a pretty nerve-wracking moment for many people.
+You notice that people kind of shuffle, and they all tend to suddenly, magnetically orbit around a few people in the company.
 And those people in the company are the ones who make them feel physically safe.
 And those people tend to be the leaders.”

 What Does A Management Team Actually Do?

-The management team will use the philosophical categories of resources, processes, and priorities to design how their various departments are run.
+The management team will use the philosophical categories of resources, processes, and priorities to design their various departments' operations.
 The three crucial components of the management team’s responsibilities are:

 • Strategic Planning (ie: how things are run and how often they are reviewed)